• Home

 Along with these items, make sure you carry rubber gloves and EMT shears.

-CAUTION: At this time I recommend against purchasing any medical gear from Amazon.
+CAUTION: I like and frequently shop with Amazon.
+HOWEVER, at this time, I recommend against purchasing any medical gear from Amazon.
 There have been cases of counterfeit tourniquets reported.
 You should instead rely on a trusted source like Rescue Essentials.
 They offer genuine products and have always given me good service.

 By now, things are getting pretty tight on that plate carrier.
 Be careful about how many more things you try to carry.